rmsk2/c64_mandelbrot/README.md

 |`MANDELBR.PRG`| The main program. |
 |`MDEFAULT.PIC`| The classic Mandelbrot picture in multicolor mode. |
 |`HDEFAULT.PIC`| The classic Mandelbrot picture in hires mode. |

+# Building MANDELCALC

+In order to build MANDELCALC you need to install the ACME Makroassembler.
+The makefile also builds a disk image.
+For this the tool `c1541` is used that is distributed as part of the VICE emulator.

+If you want to build MANDELCALC on a Mac you have to adapt the makefile in such a way that the paths to ACME and `c1541` reflect the situation on your system.